SuperChamp234/habitica-sync/README.md

 - **Habitica Token API:** You can find this by clicking on the "User" icon in the top right of the Habitica webapp, "Settings", then "API"

-**Show Task Descriptions:** Toggles whether description/notes for tasks will be shown or not

 ## Roadmap
 We will be implementing additional features including:
 - Add/delete/customize tasks and habits